p-raj/p-raj.github.io/tech-shifts.md

 # Thought: Technological Shifts

-Do we need a software backend? to handle the data?
+Do we need a software backend to handle the data?

 What if the companies run out of money?
-Software built by the company us still used by a small number of people
+	Software built by the company is still used by a small number of people

 If there were no hosting costs to a software, the software could be used and extended by the customers forever.